JozefKrivak/Getting-and-Cleaning-Data/Code Book.md

 a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+#Files needed from data source
+- 'features.txt': List of all features.
+- 'activity_labels.txt': Links the class labels with their activity name.
+- 'train/X_train.txt': Training set.
+- 'train/y_train.txt': Training labels.
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+- 'test/X_test.txt': Test set.
+- 'test/y_test.txt': Test labels.
+- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+#Goals
+- Merges the training and the test sets to create one data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive activity names.
+- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#Steps to meet the goals
+- To prepared folder on your local disk download the analyze.R file from repository
+- Open Rstudio, set the working directory to this folder
+- Run the script with source() function
+- File tidydata.txt will be created on working directory

+#analyze.R
+The step by step description of the script can be found in the script